|

 resort of Sun City, is the Pilanesberg

 National Park.
-It may not be very large
+It may not be very

-(212 miles² (550km²) compared to Kruger
+large (212 miles² (550km²) compared

-It lies amongst the only significant hills in
+It lies amongst the only significant hills

-volcanic relic of four concentric mountain rings.
+million-year-old volcanic relic of four concentric

 The